spica-engine/site/docs/content/concept/dashboard.md

 }
 ```

-To see your custom dashboards, please navigate to **Primary** section on the menu.
+To see your custom dashboards, please navigate to the **Primary** section on the menu.